sebastianotronto/emscripten-tutorial/README.md

 [pthreads](https://en.wikipedia.org/wiki/Pthreads).
 To run this example, the web server has to be configured to provide the correct `Cross-Origin-*` headers, see `03_threads/run-server.sh` for details.

+## 4. Don't block the main thread

+In `04_no_block` we avoid our calculations blocking the main browser thread by using a web worker.

+## 5. Callback functions

+In `05_callback` the example is extended to include a callback function.